minorg/minorgordon.net/_posts/2022-06-15-slow-technology.md

 ---
+categories: [learning]
+date:   2022-06-15
+description: Impressions of the paper "Slow Technology - Designing for Reflection"
 layout: post
 title:  "Slow technology"
-date:   2022-06-15
-description: Impressions of the paper "Slow Technology - Designing for Reflection"
 ---

 This week I read ["Slow Technology - Designing for Reflection"](https://dl.acm.org/doi/10.1007/PL00000019) after seeing it referenced in another paper.
 "Slow Technology" was published over 20 years ago, but the concrete parts are still interesting: